Ranel Young

-Ranel Jerva Young (born 26 December 2005) is an English professional footballer who plays as a winger for Serbian First League club Ušće.
+Ranel Jerva Young (born 26 December 2005) is an English professional footballer who plays as a right winger for EFL Championship club Bristol City.

 Career

 He joined the academy at Liverpool as a 12 year-old, having previously been with his hometown club Huddersfield Town.
 He signed his first professional contract in May 2023.
 On 30 October 2024, he was included in the first-team substitutes for Liverpool's EFL Cup tie against Brighton and Hove Albion.
-He was offered a new contract by Liverpool at the end of the 2024-25 season.

-On 25 July 2025, Young joined Serbian First League club Ušće.
+Young was offered a new contract by Liverpool at the end of the 2024-25 season.
+However, on 25 July 2025, Young joined Serbian First League club Ušće.

+Ranel signed for Championship club Bristol City on 2 January 2026 on an 18-month contract.

 Style of play

 He is described as a winger, who is comfortable playing on either flank and possesses good pace.